felixbade/minecraft-death-location/README.md

 # minecraft-death-location
 Download: https://www.spigotmc.org/resources/death-location.76247/

 A very simple Bukkit/Spigot plugin that shows the player's location in the death message.
-No permissions, no configuration.
+No permissions, no commands.

 ![Screenshot of a death situation](screenshot.png)